 What is CORAL?

-CORAL is the collaboration between the two DOE Office of Science Leadership Computing Facility centers, Oak Ridge Leadership Computing Facility (OLCF) and Argonne Leadership Computing Facility (ALCF), and the NNSA Laboratory, Lawrence Livermore National Laboratory (LLNL) to procure leadership computer systems for their respective sites in the 2017 timeframe.
+CORAL is the collaboration between the two DOE Office of Science Leadership Computing Facility centers, Oak Ridge Leadership Computing Facility and Argonne Leadership Computing Facility, and the National Nuclear Security Association Laboratory, Lawrence Livermore National Laboratory (LLNL) to procure leadership computer systems for their respective sites to support national security and scientific discovery.
 CORAL is an acronym for Collaboration of Oak Ridge, Argonne, and Livermore.
-For more information about CORAL, please visit
+For more information about CORAL, please visit the CORAL fact sheet.